MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ![A screenshot of a video play Description ](../../media/sample-mesh-101/202-assets-v2.png)

 We'll be using these as starting points for the other two features in this chapter.
-For the feature we're working on right, the interactable button, we'll create a new script graph.
+For the feature we're working on right now, the interactable button, we'll create a new script graph.

 1. In the **File name** box, enter "SPVideoPlayerBehavior" and then click the **Save** button.
 1. In the **Script Machine** component, enter a name in the *Title* field for the graph: "Video Player Behavior."